Madurai: Education

 There are seven polytechnical schools and five Industrial training institutes (ITIs) in Madurai, with the Government ITI and the Government Polytechnic for Women being the most prominent of them all.
 There are two government medical institutes in Madurai, Madurai Medical College and Homoeopathic Medical College, Thirumangalam and 11 paramedical institutes.
 There are fifteen engineering colleges in Madurai affiliated to Anna University, with the Thiagarajar College of Engineering being the oldest.
 The Madurai Law College, established in 1979, is one of the seven government law colleges in the state.
 It is administered by the Tamil Nadu Government Department of Legal Studies, and affiliated with the Tamil Nadu Dr. Ambedkar Law University.
 There are three teacher training institutes, two music colleges, three management institutes and 30 arts and sciences colleges in Madurai.
 The agricultural college and research institute in Madurai, started in 1965 by the state government, provides agricultural education to aspirants in the southern districts of Tamil Nadu.
+All India Institutes of Medical Sciences, a premier medical institution, is also under construction in Madurai and will cover 224 acre of land, at an estimated cost of ₹1264 crore, and additionally allotted ₹736 crore total around ₹2000 crore in the sub-urban Thoppur Madurai district.

+Secondary schools

 There are a total of 369 primary, secondary and higher secondary schools in the city.
-All India Institutes of Medical Sciences, a premier medical institution, is also under construction in Madurai and will cover 224 acre of land, at an estimated cost of ₹1264 crore, and additionally allotted ₹736 crore total around ₹2000 crore in the sub-urban Thoppur Madurai district.